cubiio/node-weather-app/README.md

 Clone or download the repo to a local machine and your project folder.

 To run the application, Node.js needs to be installed.
-If you don’t have Node.js installed, then go ahead and install it (see available downloads [here](https://nodejs.org/en/download/).
+If you don’t have Node.js installed, then go ahead and install it - see available downloads [here](https://nodejs.org/en/download/).

-To install dependencies, run `npm install` from your project folder.
+To install dependencies, run `npm install` in the Terminal from the root of your project folder.
+This assumes you have cloned / downloaded the repo and have the `package.json` file.
+NPM will install the dependencies named in this file.

 ## Run